-What practical solutions are effective for preventing intimate partner violence?
+What practical solutions are effective for preventing sexual violence?

 The most common strategies for preventing sexual violence focus on the victim, the perpetrator, or bystanders.
 The most effective models focus on addressing dating violence among high school students through school-wide interventions and bystander-based models among college students.
 Increased knowledge about the elements of sexual consent, sexual harassment and abuse, and changing harmful attitudes toward rape are common themes among these models.